Biblical Theology

 Listen to this article

-“But the king went on to Gilgal, and Chimham went on with him: and all the people of Judah conducted the king, and also half the people of Israel.”
+Then the King went on to Gilgal, and Chimham went on with him: and all the people of Iudah conducted the king, and also halfe the people of Israel.
+2 Samuel 19:40 (KJV)

-Context is crucial to understanding any passage of Scripture, so let’s first provide some background.
-2 Samuel 19 takes place after the civil war between King David and his son Absalom.
-Absalom had rebelled against David, seeking to take the throne for himself.
-However, Absalom’s rebellion was eventually quelled, and David’s loyal forces emerged victorious.
+Context is crucial for any passage of Scripture.
+2 Samuel 19 records the period after the civil war between King David and his son Absalom.
+Absalom had rebelled, seeking the throne, but his uprising was ultimately crushed and David’s loyal forces emerged victorious.
+With the conflict resolved, the narrative turns to David’s return to Jerusalem.

 Share this: